X

 Customer experience doesn’t end when the purchase is made.
 Keeping a base of returning customers is essential for any business.
 First and foremost, it provides a certain stability and predictability revenue-wise.
 On the other hand, it keeps your marketing investment within budget: It’s less expensive to maintain returning customers than it is to acquire new ones.

 There are numberless ways to stay in touch with a satisfied customer.
 One of them is asking them what they think of your product.
-Surveys are great tool to engage customers, let them know they’re at the heart of our organization, and that their opinions matter.
+Surveys are great tool to engage customers, and let them know they’re at the heart of our organization, and that their opinions matter.
 On the other hand, it can help you explain certain trends and further optimize your offer.

 Integrating Salesforce customer feedback surveys into your engagement strategy can be particularly beneficial.
 These types of surveys are designed to seamlessly collect and analyze customer responses, which can help inform your business decisions.
 By using Salesforce surveys, you can gain insights directly from your customers, helping to improve the overall user experience while simultaneously optimizing your product offering.